Immersions and translation structures I: The space of structures on the pointed disk: New open sets and second-countability

 It suffices to show that $\tM_{\not \emb}(K_2^\circ)$ is open.
 Let $\sD$ be the collection of all isomorphism classes of smallest open disks containing embedded images of $K_2^\circ$.
-This set is finite by Proposition \ref{prop:finite open disks}.
+This set is finite by Proposition \ref{prop:open disk} together with Corollary \ref{cor:finite open disks}.
 If $K_2^\circ$ embeds in a planar surface $R$, then there is an element $D \in \sD$ which also embeds.
 It follows that

 which is open by definition of the topology.

 Let $P$ be a planar surface and $U \in \PC(P)$ be open.
 We will now show that $\tM_{\not \imm}(U)$ is open.
 Choose $Q \in \tM_{\not \imm}(U)$.
 By the same reasoning as above, we can find an closed rectangular union $K_2 \in \cdisk(P)$ so that $K_2^\circ \subset U$ and $K_2^\circ \not \imm Q$.
 Furthermore, $\tM_{\not \imm}(K_2^\circ) \subset \tM_{\not \imm}(U).$ Let $\sV$ be the collection of all immersed images of $K_2^\circ$.
 The set $\sV$ is finite by Corollary \ref{cor:finite immersed}.
 From the above paragraph, we know that $\tM_{\not \emb}(V)$ is open for every $V \in \sV$.
 Thus,